-Tracy Kennedy

-Interim Director of Title IX Initiatives/Clery Act Compliance

-Hogan Campus Center, Room 505
+Tracy Kennedy Director of Title IX Initiatives Hogan Campus Center, Room 505 508-793-3336 tkennedy@holycross.edu

-508-793-3336

-tkennedy@holycross.edu

-Where the Title IX Coordinator is listed as the designated point of contact for any role in the Sexual Misconduct Policy, he or she may designate a Deputy Title IX Coordinator or other qualified member of the College community to assume the role at issue, as necessary and appropriate.
-Each of these individuals are available to receive a report from any member of the College community who believes the Sexual Misconduct Policy has been violated.
+Where the Title IX Coordinator is listed as the designated point of contact for any role in the Sexual Misconduct Policy, he or she may designate a Deputy Title IX Coordinator or another appropriate member of the College community to assume the role at issue, as necessary.
+Each of these individuals is available to receive a report from any member of the College community who believes the Sexual Misconduct Policy has been violated.
 The Deputy Title IX Coordinators can also assist others, including Responding Parties and witnesses in understanding the College's Sexual Misconduct Policy and procedures.